Head of Department (Pop, Jazz, Trad, Voice and Theatre Studies)

 In the theatre, John has produced, directed or been musical director for West Side Story, A Chorus Line, Fame, Guys and Dolls, Jesus Christ Superstar, My Fair Lady, the Mikado, Man of La Mancha and The Marriage of Figaro.
 For TV he has produced music for RTE (Gerry Ryan’s Citizens II and Childrens’ TV’s Wordwitch series) and film credits include Song for a Raggy Boy and The Young Offenders – winner of the Best Irish Film at the 2016 Galway Film Fleadh.

-John introduced jazz to the CSM curriculum in 1993, as the founding conductor the CSM Jazz Big Band with whom he has toured Ireland – and abroad to the UK, France, Italy, Germany, Holland, Belgium and the United States (New York and Chicago).
-Starting his career with the founding team of the Gleneagle Killarney Band he moved back east and founded the Ballincollig Concert Band in 1988.
-There he developed an instrumental system that culminated with four bands and 150 students.
-The BCB won many prizes at the National Band Championship and band festivals all over Ireland, making to the second place in the Concert Band Advanced Class.
-He currently conducts the CSM Symphonic Wind Ensemble with whom he gives biannual concerts and broadcasts of contemporary wind music for large ensemble.
+John introduced jazz to the CSM curriculum in 1993, as the founding conductor of the CSM Jazz Big Band with whom he has toured Ireland – and abroad to the UK, France, Italy, Germany, Holland, Belgium and the United States (New York and Chicago).
+Starting his career as a community musician with the founding team of the Gleneagle Killarney Band he moved back east and founded the Ballincollig Concert Band in 1988.
+There he developed an independant instrumental system that culminated with four bands and 150 students.
+This was ultimately taken over by the Cork Co.
+VEC.
+The BCB won many prizes at the National Band Championship and band festivals all over Ireland, making it to the second prize in the Concert Band Advanced Class.
+He conducted the CSM Symphonic Wind Ensemble from 2000 to 2018, performing all over Ireland and the UK in concerts and broadcasts of contemporary wind music for large ensemble.

 Still an active instrumentalist on flutes, clarinets, saxophones and wind synthesizers, his playing credits include countless pit musicals and operas, the RTE Concert Orchestra, Declan O’Rourke, Josh Ritter, Tom Robinson, American Drifters, Stargazers, Showstoppers, UK Rat Pack Tour, Paul Dunlea Big Band and the New Irish Jazz Orchestra.